10 things to know about the COVID-19 vaccine

 April 28, 2021

 Thanks to COVID-19 vaccines, there’s finally light at the end of the long pandemic tunnel.
 But as the nation races to reach herd immunity, many people still have questions.
-Here are 10 things you need to know.
+Here are 10 things you need to know, based on interviews with the University of Chicago Medicine's infectious diseases and vaccine experts.

 1) The vaccines are new.
 The science isn’t.